Menu

 configure_optimizers()[source]

-Declare a AdamW optimizer and, optionnaly (max_epochs is defined), a CosineAnnealingLR learning-rate scheduler.
+Declare a AdamW optimizer and, optionally a CosineAnnealingLR learning rate scheduler if max_epochs is set.

 training_step(batch: tuple[Tensor, Tensor], batch_idx: int, dataloader_idx: int | None = 0)[source]